• Godzilla Plus Two

 Denise Stewart-Sanabria was born in Massachusetts and received her BFA in Painting from the University of Massachusetts/Amherst.
 She has lived in Knoxville, TN since 1986.

-Sanabria paints both hyper-realist “portraits” of everything from produce to subversive jelly donuts.
-The anthropomorphic narratives often are reflections on human behavior.
-She is also known for her life size charcoal portrait drawings on plywood, which are cut out, mounted on wood bases, and staged in installations.
-She does custom commissioned work for banks, hotels, corporate offices and homes.
-She also writes exhibit reviews for Number, an independent arts journal from Memphis, Art Papers, and Nashville Arts Magazine.
+Stewart-Sanabria paints both hyper-realist epicurean dramas of everything from produce to subversive jelly donuts.
+The anthropomorphic narratives often are reflections on human behavior and history.
+She is also known for her life size charcoal portrait drawings on plywood, which are cut out, mounted on wood bases, and staged in conceptual installations.
+She is a recipient of the 2019 Tennessee Arts Commission Individual Artist Grant for her work on wood.

 View More